UniversalDependencies/docs/_ps/transliteration.md

 * The transliteration used here is strictly phonemic: it aims on including all pronounced sounds, although they are not expressed in writing and on the contrary, it omits all unpronounced orthographic letters.
 * The transliteration of each sentence is written on a line beginning with `# translit =`.
 * The transliteration of word is given in the MISC column under the [Translit]() attribute.
-* The transliteration of each lemma is shown in the MISC column under the [LTranslit]() attribute, but only if it differs from `Translit`.
+* The transliteration of each lemma is shown in the MISC column under the [LTranslit]() attribute.

 <table class="typeindex" border="1">
 <tr>